Ultimate Guide to Agile Methodology – PART 3

 In the below screenshot, you can see Tara AI’s project dashboard which automatically measures and monitors your team’s progress

 So don’t take it from us…

 Take it from one of Tara AI’s many satisfied clients by watching this video…

 As you may have heard in the video, Tara AI developers are:

 - Extremely capable

 - On budget

 - And can provide a fixed price quote within 24 hours

-Additionally, TARA will assign you a project success manager to make sure that your project is on track to being delivered.
+Additionally, Tara AI will assign you a project success manager to make sure that your project is on track to being delivered.

-To see how both large and small companies have benefitted from using TARA, click here to browse different TARA Case Studies.
+To see how both large and small companies have benefitted from using Tara AI, click here to browse different Tara AI Case Studies.